rkuma183/wilsonmar.github.io/_posts/2016-07-06-api-lithium-klout.md

    li
    </strong></tt>

-   NOTE: The element lithium is the Alkali metal "Li", at 3 on the Periodic Chart of elements.
+   NOTE: The element lithium is the Alkali metal "Li", which has 3 protons on the clock and shown on the left side of the Periodic Chart of elements.

    See http://sdk-docs.lithium.com/develop/tutorial about: